What is ICCROM-ATHAR?

 A request for financial support should be indicated in the application form.
 ICCROM-ATHAR will provide a few scholarships (subject to evaluation), to cover accommodation, meals and travel for the duration of the course.

-Please note that any applications received after this deadline will not be considered in the selection process of candidates for this course.
+Please note that any applications received after this deadline will not be considered.

 SELECTED READINGS FROM ATHAR: Conservation of Cultural Heritage in the Arab Region, Oct.
 2013, series 1.